Growing Cranberries in Cape Cod

 dsc_0645

-The berry’s gorgeous, soothing deep red color screams, “Hello, holiday cooking, I’m back!”.
-The raw fruit is highly acidic and bitter, is easily tamed by simmering in sugar and water (and maybe a few other goodies) to make cranberry sauce,
+The berry’s gorgeous, soothing, deep red color screams, “Hello, holiday cooking, I’m back!”.
+The raw fruit is acidic and bitter but is easily tamed by simmering in sugar, water, and a few other goodies to make cranberry sauce,

-or sugaring the fruit for a cheery holiday cake decoration.
+or by sugaring the fruit to make a cheery holiday cake.

 139047dd4f34c79e1